Kuadrant/kuadrant-operator/doc/user-guides/secure-protect-connect-single-multi-cluster.md

 EOF
 ```

-Lets check our policy was accepted by the controller
+Let's check our policy was accepted by the controller:

 ```bash
 kubectl get tlspolicy ${gatewayName}-tls -n ${gatewayNS} -o=jsonpath='{.status.conditions[?(@.type=="Accepted")].message}'
 ```

-RateLimitPolicy
+Lastly, we'll setup a default `RateLimitPolicy` for our Gateway, with arbitrarily low limits (2 requests in a 10 second window):

 ```bash
 kubectl apply -f  - <<EOF